DominiqueMakowski/CV/PROFILE.md

 ### Conference Organization

+- Co-organizer, "Truth in the Machine" Symposium, Nanyang Technological University, Singapore (14 July 2025).
+One-day symposium (9:00-16:30, seminar room 1-1, ABN-01A-CF2, NTU) co-organised with Pr Annabel Chen (President's Chair Professor in Psychology, School of Social Sciences, CoHASS, NTU), who hosted it.
+Convened as the closing event of the Temasek Laboratories grant on the perception of real vs. fake information, the last grant held in Singapore before the move to Sussex; see [Grants](#grants).
+Bridging philosophy, psychology and neuroscience on how humans process and respond to misinformation and AI-generated content.
+Invited speakers: Aldert Vrij and Sharon Leal (University of Portsmouth), Marco Sperduti (Università di Roma Tor Vergata), Nadia Brashier (University of California, San Diego), Dominique Makowski (University of Sussex), Zhong Miao (Tianjin Normal University) and Wilson Lim (University College London).
+His own talk in it, "Reality as an Embodied Process", is under [Talks and Media](#talks-and-media).
+Poster: `2025_07_Singapore/poster_ntu.jpg`.
 - Chair, "The Value of Reality in the Post-Truth Era" Symposium, AISC 2024, Rome, Italy (2024).
 "The Value of Reality in the Post-Truth Era: Consequences of AI-Authorship on Cognitive and Affective Phenomenology", chaired with Dr Marco Sperduti (Universita di Roma Tor Vergata) and Dr Marco Viola (Universita Roma Tre) for the meeting of the Italian Association for Cognitive Sciences (AISC).
 - Co-organizer, "Artificial Emotion" Symposium, ESCAN 2026, Sapienza University, Rome, Italy (2026).
 "Artificial Emotion: Affective Responses and Interaction with Artificial Intelligence", a four-talk symposium on affective, physiological and neural responses to artificial intelligence, co-organised with Dr Marco Sperduti (Universita di Roma Tor Vergata) for the meeting of the European Society for Cognitive and Affective Neuroscience (ESCAN).